Board Minutes – October 10, 2017

 Mr. DeVoe asked Dr. Lovelace to introduce our first Program Snapshot Panel.
 Dr. Lovelace explained the “Our Coastal Future Forum” (CFF) initiative, which is a research project to explore a public process for decision-making.
 She explained that the first activity was to survey a representative sample of coastal of South Carolinians to solicit input on the key issues such an effort should address.
 The initial CFF was held on October 20, 2017.

-Dr. Pastides asked the Board if the Consortium should be a go-to agency for these issues, or do we want to see the Consortium work more quietly?
-Dr. Auerbach stated that if Sea Grant doesn’t engage the public, they will certainly engage Sea Grant.
-Dr. DeCenzo mentioned that Sea Grant has been visible and should remain the to-go.
-Dr. Jones agreed that Sea Grant should be a go-to agency and become more visible.
-Mr. DeVoe stated that the Consortium has worked more behind the scenes on coastal and ocean issues for the past 25 years, but that the agency has had to be a bit bolder since 2011 do to its recent experiences in Columbia. .
+Dr. Pastides asked the Board if the Consortium should be a go-to agency for these issues, or do we want to see the Consortium work more quietly.
+Dr. Auerbach stated that if the Consortium doesn’t engage the public, they will certainly engage the Consortium.
+Dr. DeCenzo mentioned that the Consortium has been visible and should remain the to-go.
+Dr. Jones agreed that the Consortium should be a go-to agency and become more visible.
+Mr. DeVoe stated that the Consortium has worked more behind the scenes on coastal and ocean issues for the past 25 years, but that the agency has had to be a bit bolder since 2011 do to its recent experiences in Columbia.
 Mr. DeVoe stated that we are considering engaging state legislators much more on Consortium efforts.
-Dr. DeCenzo suggested that the Consortium visit with legislators to enlighten them about coastal issues and what Sea Grant is doing to address them.
+Dr. DeCenzo suggested that the Consortium visit with legislators to enlighten them about coastal issues and what the Consortium is doing to address them.
 Dr. Pastides suggested to reach out to the coastal legislative delegations to provide them updates on current issues.
-Dr. Salatin suggested that Sea Grant has great potential, and that [the city OR MUSC?] should contact Sea Grant.
-She thinks a presentation to them would be great, with a focus on a specific area of interest.
+Dr. Salatin suggested that the Consortium has great potential.
+She suggested that a presentation to city officials would be great, with a focus on a specific area of interest.

 Mr. DeVoe presented his thoughts on how to recognize the late Margaret A. Davidson.
 He stated to the Board his desire to create an event to commemorate and celebrate Margaret A. Davidson’s vision, leadership, and passion in her service as the Consortium’s executive director from 1983 through 1997.
 Dr. DeCenzo asked Mr. DeVoe if he was looking for a motion or a consensus.
 Mr. DeVoe indicated that he would like both.
 Dr. Pastides asked about the resource requirements.
 Mr. DeVoe said that funding was available in the agency’s Sea Grant omnibus program plan.
 The Board unanimously approved Mr. DeVoe’s request after a motion made by Dr. DeCenzo, with a second by Mr. Boyles.

 Mr. DeVoe stated that the Consortium engages with a diverse set of partners, which are referenced in our “Impacts and Accomplishments” document for the National Sea Grant office and detailed in our Annual Accountability Reports to the State.
-Mr. Boyles mentioned that the Post and Courier had written an article on Sea Grant in the mid-80’s, which brought some value being a go-to agency.
+Mr. Boyles mentioned that the Post and Courier had written an article on the Consortium in the mid-80’s, which brought some value being a go-to agency.
 Dr. Pastides asked Mr. DeVoe to think more about an engagement strategy and come up with a plan.
-Dr. DeCenzo asked Mr. DeVoe if Sea Grant was doing anything in Georgetown referencing the flooding?
-Mr. DeVoe answered, yes, and provided a brief explanation.
+Dr. DeCenzo asked Mr. DeVoe if Sea Grant was doing anything in Georgetown referencing the flooding.
+Mr. DeVoe answered yes, and provided a brief explanation.

-Mr. DeVoe mentioned how Sea Grant successfully dealt with challenges at the State level, including significant budget reductions in the recent past and gubernatorial actions more recently, but now Sea Grant and other national coastal and ocean programs are dealing with proposed budget reductions on the federal level.
+Mr. DeVoe mentioned how the Consortium successfully dealt with challenges at the state level, including significant budget reductions in the recent past and gubernatorial actions more recently, but now the Consortium and other national coastal and ocean programs are dealing with proposed budget reductions on the federal level.
 He mentioned that the Sea Grant Association, the program’s 501(c)3 organization, is working on it.
 Mr. DeVoe stated that both the House and Senate have passed budgets favorable to Sea Grant.
 He also again thanked Dr. Pastides and members of the Board for sending a letter to our congressional delegation in D.C.
 Dr. Pastides asked Mr. DeVoe if Sea Grant had supporters in the delegation.
 Mr. DeVoe mentioned Senator Graham and Congressman Sanford, along with Congressman Wilson and Congressman Rice.
 Dr. Pastides suggested that Mr. DeVoe send a thank you letter to all South Carolina delegation members in D.C. who supported Sea Grant.

 Snapshot #1 – Nurturing the Oyster Culture Industry – Ms. Julie Davis explained her role as a facilitator, her involvement with the Seafood Alliance, and helping with seafood diversity.
 She described her work in nurturing the nascent shellfish aquaculture industry in South Carolina.